willcl-ark/lntenna-python/README.md

 c.send_broadcast(json.dumps(req))
 ```

+`m`: message,

+`a`: refund address (in case swap is not fulfilled) and

+`n`: network (accepts "t" for testnet or "m" for mainnet)

-Logging in each console will display the progress of the activity.
+Logging in each console will display the progress of the activity which is fully automatic until completion in this iteration.